Undersecretariat of Public Security (Chile)

-The Undersecretariat for Public Security (Spanish: Subsecretaría de Seguridad Pública, SSP) is a Chilean undersecretariat under the authority of the Ministry for Public Security.
-It serves as the immediate advisory and executive body of the Minister in the design, coordination, implementation, and evaluation of public policies related to public security, public order, organized crime, among other matters, without prejudice to other powers delegated or entrusted by the Minister.
+The Undersecretariat of Public Security (Subsecretaría de Seguridad Pública) is a Chilean entity under the authority of the Ministry of Public Security that serves as the immediate advisory and executive body of the Minister in the design, coordination, implementation, and evaluation of public policies related to public security, public order, organized crime, among other matters, without prejudice to other powers delegated or entrusted by the Minister.

 In addition, the Undersecretariat is the coordinating body responsible for exercising the functions and powers of the Ministry concerning the Chilean law enforcement forces (Fuerzas de Orden y Seguridad Pública).
 For this purpose, it oversees the management of all Ministry plans and programs related to these matters.
 It is also responsible for coordinating the actions carried out by other government agencies in this area, ensuring consistency and efficient use of public resources.

-The Undersecretariat was established during the administration of President Gabriel Boric on 1 April 2025, through Law No. 21,730, which created the new Ministry for Public Security, separating responsibilities related to maintaining public order from the Ministry of the Interior.
+The Undersecretariat was established during the administration of President Gabriel Boric on 1 April 2025, through Law No. 21,730, which created the new Ministry of Public Security, separating responsibilities related to maintaining public order from the Ministry of the Interior.

 Functions

-The Undersecretariat for Public Security holds a number of functions and powers:
+The Undersecretariat of Public Security holds a number of functions and powers: